eliaranita1/project1/README.md

 <br/><br/><br/>

 <img align="left" width="100" height="100" src="IMG_2368.jpg">
 Hello!
 I'm Derek and I will be the UX designer for our team.
-In addition, I plan to help construct of a compelling narrative and plan to implement Python interactive mapping knowledge into our project from DH140.
+In addition, I plan to help construct of a compelling narrative and plan to implement Python interactive mapping knowledge from DH140.
 I hope to discover exciting, new findings with the team!
 <br/><br/>

 **Overview**: Introduce the group project by stating what it is that you are investigating, and why this is a matter of importance.